 4.3 The site contains Tidcombe Hall in the NW corner with associated gardens immediately around the building.
-The remaining site comprises of two open arable fields to the south east & east with mature hedges and scrub vegetation around their edges.
+The remaining site comprises a series of open arable fields with mature hedges and scrub around their edges.

-Site survey(s)
+Site survey

-- 4.4 The site visit and tree survey assessment were undertaken on the 18 June 2023. - 4.5 A site visit was undertaken in May 2024 to investigate the extent of RPA from tree 171 (A category lime).
-Trial holes were excavated north of 171 The findings resulted in a modification to the northern radial section of RPA. - 4.6 A site visit was undertaken on 19th March 2024 with the Local Authority tree officer (MDDC) to assess and submit a section 211 notification for structurally poor trees adjacent to the site entrance. - 4.7 The survey methodology and the tree quality assessment criteria are described in the accompanying Tree Survey document (see 2.4); which includes the survey data schedule.
+- 4.4 The site visit and tree survey assessment were undertaken on the 18 June 2023. - 4.5 The survey methodology and the tree quality assessment criteria are described in the accompanying Tree Survey document (see 2.3); which includes the survey data schedule.